 Everyone at the Writing Center will miss Dr. Cheryl Hawkinson-Melkun.
 We are all in shock at her sudden passing and our thoughts are with her family.
-Cheryl left an indelible stamp on both UMW Writing Centers, and thousands of students are better off today because of her advice.
-We join the entire UMW community in mourning the loss of a great friend and colleague.
+Cheryl left an indelible stamp on both UMW Writing Centers, and thousands of students are better off today because of her advice and assistance.
+We join the entire UMW community in mourning the loss of a great friend, mentor, and colleague.

 Others wanted to share their memories of Cheryl’s tenure as the Writing Center Director on the Stafford Campus: